 release of directory information on their children.
 Please read, sign and return this form to your child's teacher: "I understand and consent to the responsibilities outlined in the District's Student Code of Conduct.
-I also understand and agree that my child, , will be held accountable for the behavior and consequences outlined in the Student Code of Conduct at school and at school sponsored and school related activities.
+I also understand and agree that my child,, will be held accountable for the behavior and consequences outlined in the Student Code of Conduct at school and at school sponsored and school related activities.
 These include school sponsored travel and activities regardless of time or location.
 I understand that any student who violates the Student Code of Conduct is subject to disciplinary action, up to and including referral for criminal prosecution for violations of law.
 Regarding student records, I understand that certain information about my child is considered directory information.
-Directory information includes: student name, address, telephone number, date and place of birth, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, awards received in school, and most recent previous school attended.
+Directory information includes: student name, address, telephone number date and place of birth, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, awards received in school, and mos recent previous school attended.
 Directory information on my child will be released by the District to anyone who requests it unless I object in writing to the release of any or all of this information within 10 school days of the time this Handbook was issued to my child.
 I have marked through the items of directory information listed above that I wish the District to withhold about my child.
-Signed: Date:
+Signed: Data taken during participation in activities that fall un School District. der the jurisdiction of Mabank Independent I give permission for my child to be identificated of images listed above.
+This includes athletic or e • • Please initial ALL of the following giving your co onsent of release to a certain type of image: area newspaper photos with name on campus campus/district website yearbook campus production (DVD, Power Points, ne ewsletters, etc) - DVD from musicals or slide shows might be sold as fundraiser to parents, gua rdians and/or family members student's name and/or photograph posted on media platform a district-approved and -managed social I do not want photos or reproduced images of f my child to be used under any circumstances Name of Student: Current Grade Level: Current teacher: Parent/Guardian Signature: Date: MABANK INDEPENDEN NT SCHOOL DISTRICT Directory Listing Family Education nal Rights and Privacy Act of 1974 At various times during the school year outside s your child(ren).
+Please check one of the following , , Yes, I give permission for my child's informa ation to be released.
+No, I do not give permission for my child's in nformation to be released.
+Parent/Guardian Signature Date:

-Mabank Independent School District General Use Publication Release 2024-2025
+Mabank Independent School District General Use Publication Release 2025-2026

-I give Mabank Independent School District the right to reproduce in electronic or print publication form any images (photographic film or digital/electronically- i.e. internet website) taken during participation in activities that fall under the jurisdiction of Mabank Independent School District
+I give Mabank Independent School District the right to reproduce in electronic or print publication form any images (photographic film or digital/electronically- i.e. internet website) taken during participation in activities that fall under the jurisdiction of Mabank Independent School District.